karatelabs/karate/README.md

 ## Maven

-Karate is designed so that you can choose between the [Apache](https://hc.apache.org/index.html) or [Jersey](https://jersey.java.net) HTTP client implementations.
+Karate is designed so that you can choose between the [Apache](https://hc.apache.org/index.html), [Apache Async (Beta)](https://hc.apache.org/httpcomponents-client-5.0.x/index.html) or [Jersey](https://jersey.java.net) HTTP client implementations.

 So you need two `<dependencies>`: